- 20/02/2014 : New programme in Uganda funded by Big Lottery Fund

 Ros has more than twenty years experience of maternal and child health and sexual and reproductive health in the international development field.
 She has managed and provided technical support to developing country programmes across Africa, Asia and Latin America and is an experienced advocate.
 Immediately before joining Women and Children First in 2007 Ros was a freelance management consultant for UNAIDS, prior to which she was Chief Executive at Interact Worldwide, a UK-based sexual and reproductive health and rights NGO, for five and a half years.
 Previous roles include Consultancy Services Director and External Relations Director at International Family Health and Director of Latin America Programmes for Marie Stopes International.
 Ros holds an MA in Area Studies (Latin America) from the University of London’s Institute for Latin American Studies and is Vice Chair of the Child-to-Child Trust.

-Ruth has been working in international development since 2002, focusing on policy and programme management in Asia, Europe and the South Pacific.
-Ruth manages our maternal, newborn and child health work in South Asia as well as UK and international advocacy.
-Before joining Women and Children First Ruth worked on health at the child rights organisation terre des hommes (Germany); and education, HIV&AIDS and participation and governance for Voluntary Service Overseas (VSO).
-This included years as an in-service teacher trainer in remote districts of North West China.
-Ruth has an MSc in Development Studies from the School of Oriental and African Studies (SOAS, University of London), specialising in children, gender and development.
-Ruth also has an MA from the Universities of Edinburgh and Bologna, speaks six languages and is passionate about women’s rights and travelling.
-Ruth's country experience includes Bangladesh, People's Republic of China, India, Indonesia, Malawi, Mozambique, Myanmar, South Africa, Thailand, Vanuatu, Zambia and Zimbabwe.
+Ruth has been working in international development since 2002, focusing on policy and programme management in Asia, Africa, Europe and the South Pacific.
+Ruth manages Women and Children First's reproductive, maternal, newborn and child health work in South Asia; integration work (with family planning and HIV & AIDS); and UK and international advocacy.
+From 2009 until 2011 Ruth coordinated the Manifesto for Motherhood coalition of over 20 UK based international agencies, successfully increasing UK government support for reproductive, maternal, newborn and child health.
+Ruth currently sits on the UK Sexual Reproductive Health and Rights (SRHR) Network steering committee and is a trustee of Female Farmers International.
+Before joining Women and Children First Ruth worked on child survival at the child rights organisation terre des hommes (Germany); education, HIV & AIDS and participation and governance for Voluntary Service Overseas (VSO) in Asia and the South Pacific.
+The latter included over two years working as an in-service teacher trainer in remote districts of North West China.
+Ruth has an MSc in Development Studies from the School of Oriental and African Studies (SOAS, University of London), where she specialised in children, gender and development.
+Ruth also has an MA from the Universities of Edinburgh and Bologna (Italy).
+Ruth's direct country experience includes Bangladesh, China, India, Malawi, Mozambique, Myanmar, South Africa, Thailand, Vanuatu, Zambia and Zimbabwe.
+Ruth speaks six languages and is passionate about women's rights and travelling.

 Cassie Williams (Programmes Manager)